AbdullahIsmail2/Perfume-Project/README.md

 - **Contact Us Section**: Provides a contact form or information to facilitate communication between the client and potential customers.

 ## Key Skills Demonstrated

+- **Applied CSS BEM Principles**: Implemented the Block Element Modifier (BEM) methodology for CSS to ensure a scalable and maintainable styling approach.
+This involved organizing CSS classes into blocks, elements, and modifiers, promoting code reusability and reducing the risk of style conflicts across different components and sections of the website

 - **Client Collaboration**: Collaborated closely with the client to understand their vision and requirements, ensuring they were translated into efficient code.